 Updates to the notch command to include custom profiles and trim command allow for even greater flexibility within your Inventor Model.
 In addition, they have added custom endcap families to the content center library to increase future design efficiency.

 4. Translation and interoperability

 Like Inventor 2019, Autodesk is always working to improve integrates with non-native CAD data.
-Inventor 2020 continues to work with tools like Solidworks and has expanded translation connections which allows users to leverage CAD files from many different sources.
+Inventor 2020 continues to work with tools like Solidworks and has expanded translation connections.
+Therefore, it allows users to leverage CAD files from many different sources.

-In addition, Autodesk has made it easier to connect with Fusion 360 to bring your generative design workflows into inventor 2020.
+In addition, Autodesk has made it easier to connect with Fusion 360 to bring your Autodesk Generative Design workflows into inventor 2020.
 Users can now reference Fusion 360 files within Inventor, eliminating the need for import/export.
-This means a change made within a Fusion 360 model will automatically update everywhere it is referenced saving time and creating a more seamless workflow.
+This means a change you make within a Fusion 360 model will automatically update everywhere you reference.
+Hence, it will be saving time and creating a more seamless workflow.